☁️ Cloud-Native Considerations

 Welcome back to The Code Hut Distributed Systems series!
 In this post, we’ll explore cloud-native concepts, best practices for containerized applications, and how to leverage Kubernetes and Docker in distributed systems.

-Why Cloud-Native Matters
+☁️ Why Cloud-Native Matters

-Cloud-native design allows your services to be scalable, resilient, and easy to deploy in cloud environments.
+Designing applications in a cloud-native way allows your services to be scalable, resilient, and easy to deploy in cloud environments.

-1. Containers and Docker
+1. ๐ณ Containers and Docker

-- Package applications with all dependencies for consistent environments
+- ๐ฆ Package applications with all dependencies for consistent environments

-- Lightweight and portable compared to virtual machines
+- ⚡ Lightweight and portable compared to virtual machines

-- Example: Dockerfile for a Java microservice
+- ๐ป Example: Dockerfile for a Java microservice

 FROM openjdk:17-jdk-slim